spacetelescope/webbpsf/docs/installation.rst

 Installing WebbPSF
 ----------------------

-WebbPSF and its underlying optical library POPPY are both installable from the `Python Package Index <http://pypi.python.org/pypi>`_ via the standard toolchain using `pip <https://pip.pypa.io/>`_.
+The latest stable version of WebbPSF and its underlying optical library POPPY are both installable from the `Python Package Index <http://pypi.python.org/pypi>`_ via the standard toolchain using `pip <https://pip.pypa.io/>`_.
 This is the easiest installation method if you already have a working copy of Python, NumPy, and matplotlib on your computer.
+(Alternatively, see the section on :ref:`alternate_install`.)

 Simply invoke pip in the usual manner::